Untitled

 • Meeting the minimum attendance requirement for a course does not mean a student has satisfied the academic requirements for participation, which require students to go above and beyond simply attending a portion of the class.
 Faculty members will individually determine what constitutes participation in each course they teach and explain in their course descriptions how participation factors into a student's final grade.

-Late Work Policy: An assignment is considered late if not submitted or presented by the due date.
-Points will be deducted from late postings and late papers.
-Papers not submitted within one week of the due date will not be accepted.
-No papers will be accepted after the last day of the semester; this includes portfolio components.
+Assignments not submitted within one week of the due date will not be accepted.
+No assignments will be accepted after the last day of the semester; this includes portfolio components.

 Making Up Work: If you cannot attend class due to an emergency, email me.
 Contact me before submitting make-up assignments.
-You may make up a maximum of two discussion forums, for partial credit.
-You may make up one story or essay; it will receive a late penalty.
-You must contact me within a week of the missed assignment.
-As an example, do not ask in Week 8 to make up work that was due during Weeks 1-6.
-You will not receive credit for submitting make-up work if we have not had an email exchange or video or phone conversation first.
+You may make up a maximum of two discussion forums.
+You may make up one story or essay.
+Make-up work will receive a late penalty.

 Accessibility Services for Students with Disabilities: